havarunner/havarunner/README.md

 * Once instance per test
  * Do your computation-intensive setup in the constructor of the test class
+ * Create easy-to-reason-about test classes that rely on `final` instance fields
 * Scenarios
  * Run the same test against multiple scenarios
 * Enclosed tests